 At the time, I saw this shift toward posts from friends and family a little uncanny.
 Back then, people had been so used to communicating purely through shared content from publishers that people had forgotten to ever actually do a simple text post.
 This meant that text posts were rare, and when someone actually wrote one — like asking about oatmeal recipes — Facebook’s algorithm got a massive boner for it.
 In general, it felt like Facebook was an alien who came down to Earth and thought “friendship” meant caring about Minions memes from someone you sort of knew in middle school.

-But this has all changed since summer 2016.
-We’ve gotten more used to posting text posts again, in large part due to the popularity of those colorful text blocks, which started out annoying, but now you’re just used to them.
+Since that shift, we’ve gotten more used to posting text posts again, in large part due to the popularity of those colorful text blocks, which started out annoying, but now you’re just used to them.
 That recommendation widget thing is even kind of useful now, and you maybe even forgot that it was weird when you first started seeing it.

 A lot more has changed with Facebook since summer 2016 — between fake news and having to answer to Congress about Russian election meddling on the platform, it's been a rough year and a half for the company.
 This latest algorithm change toward "meaningful engagement" seems like an obvious response to the crisis it found itself in by the end of 2017.